nimblehq/ios-templates/.github/wiki/CodeMagic.md

 - MATCH_PASSWORD

-> The password used to encrypt/decrypt the repository used to store your distribution certificates and provisioning profiles.
+> The password is used to encrypt/decrypt the repository to store your distribution certificates and provisioning profiles.

 - MATCH_SSH_KEY

-> An SSH private key is used for cloning the Match repository that contains your distribution certificates and provisioning
+> An SSH private key is used for cloning the Match repository that contains your distribution certificates and provisioning.

 - KEYCHAIN_PASSWORD